Leonidas, New Orleans: Boundaries

 The New Orleans City Planning Commission defines the boundaries of Leonidas as these streets: South Claiborne Avenue, Leonidas Street, Fig Street, South Carrollton Avenue, the Mississippi River and Jefferson Parish.

 A subdistrict of the Uptown/Carrollton Area, its boundaries as defined by the New Orleans City Planning Commission are: South Claiborne Avenue, Leonidas and Fig Streets to the north, South Carrollton Avenue to the east, The Mississippi River and Jefferson Parish to the west.

 The designated neighborhood incorporates the upper-river half of what had been the town of Carrollton.
 The portion closer to the river is often called the "Riverbend."

 The section closer to the Jefferson Parish line is sometimes known as "Pigeon Town / Pension Town."

-Palmer Park
+Marsalis Harmony Park (formerly Palmer Park)

 There are several historical landmarks in Leonidas, many of which have been restored since the destruction due to Hurricane Katrina.
-One local landmark is Palmer Park, which is located at the corner of S. Carrollton Ave. and S. Claiborne Ave.
+One local landmark is Marsalis Harmony Park, which is located at the corner of S. Carrollton Ave. and S. Claiborne Ave.
 It is a historical landmark, part of the Carrollton Historic District.
 The park provides space for concerts, home tours, festivals, and filming.
 The park is more children friendly after the construction of brand-new jungle gym, rock climbing wall, swings, and slides.
-Each month, usually on the last Saturday of the month, the park holds an event called the Palmer Park Art Market.
+Each month, usually on the last Saturday of the month, the park holds an event called the Marsalis Harmony Art Market.
 It is a food, arts, and craft event that showcases local craftsmen, artisans, and provides local New Orleans food.